aklump/drupal_render_patterns/documentation/source/properties.md

 ### `get__* methods`

 These are expensive so only use if needed.
 Try to use `default__*` first, if possible.
 You should only use a `get__*` method if you need to process the value every time it is retrieved.
+The return value is never cached.
+This may be removed in a future version pending performance impact analysis.